saverio-negro/Card/README.md

 First off, we have the line defining the `Card` struct itself: `public struct Card<Content: View>: View`.

 Well, this is a **generic** struct — its code works with any type, as long as that type conforms to the `View` protocol. `Content` in `<Content: View>` is just a type parameter name, which also specifies the constraints — conformance to the `View` protocol.
 Also, `Card` itself conforms to the `View` protocol, which makes it a type of `View` as well.
-That also means that it can be rendered in SwiftUI, very similar to `Text` or `VStack` in SwiftUI.
+That also means that it can be rendered in SwiftUI, upon invocation of the `body` property, much like we can render a native `Text` or `VStack` view — they also are of type `View`.

 Next up, `content` in the line of code `let content: Content` represents the actual content to be passed in.

-Most likely, The content that `Card` may be passed in by the user might consist of multiple views being wrapped into a `TupleView` via the `@ViewBuilder` property wrapper.
-That way, we have control over `content`, so that we can lay it out later.
+Most likely, The content that `Card` may be passed in by the user might consist of multiple views, which are eventually being wrapped into a `TupleView` via the `@ViewBuilder` property wrapper.
+That way, we have control over `content`, so that we can later lay it out by returning it from within the `body` computed property of the `Card` struct itself.
+That will have the effect of the `Card` view rendering all the UI contents that the user passed to `Card`, via its constructor.

+Speaking of the `Card` constructor/initializer, let's have a look at its signature: `public init(@ViewBuilder content: () -> Content)`.

+`Card` uses a `public` initializer.
+I used the `public` access modifier because we want the user using our framework to be able to instantiate our `Card` struct from outside of our module, and from within their app module.

+Also, notice how I used the `@ViewBuilder` property wrapper, which allows us to wrap multiple child views into a `TupleView` object, in the order they were defined by the user.
+The problem that it solves relates to the fact that Swift doesn't allow us to return multiple times from a function, since returning from a function exits the function itself.
+More so, we can't return multiple objects from a function, unless we collect them into a data structure (e.g., array, tuple, dictionary, etc.).
+That's actually what SwiftUI's `@ViewBuilder` tries to do: it wraps the multiple views being defined within a function's body into a `TupleView`, which is a type conforming to the `View` protocol that tries to bundle all the views using Swift tuples under the hood.
+Ultimately, this bundled view — which gets returned by the function passed in by the user and called from within the `Card` initializer — is assigned to the `content` property.

+Finally, we are rendering the `content` property from within the `body` property of our `Card` view, which will display it on the screen.

+Also, we customize its layout applying modifiers on it.